phkhanhtrinh23/livel_application/README.md

 ## Getting Started

-To get started, you may have prior knowledge on **Flutter** and **Dart Programming Language** at first.
+To get started, you should have prior knowledge on **Flutter** and **Dart Programming Language** at first.
 A few resources to get you started if this is your first Flutter project:

 - [Reference: Dart documentation](https://dart.dev/guides)
 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)